 While at Austin City Limits with Honda, I also got to test drive the 2020 Honda Insight Hybrid Electric Car.

-As well it has Honda Sensing® technology standardandpriced with a starting MSRP less than $23,000.
+As well it has Honda Sensing® technology standardand priced with a starting MSRP less than $23,000.

-Available in LX, EX, and Touring trims, all Insights come standard with multi-element LED headlights, push-button start, and the Honda Sensing® suite of advanced safety and driver-assistive technologies.
+Available in LX, EX and Touring trims.
+Because all Insights come standard with multi-element LED headlights.
+Also push-button start, and the Honda Sensing® suite of advanced safety and driver-assistive technologies.
 Insight EX adds an 8-inch Display Audio with Apple CarPlay® and Android Auto™ integration.

 2020 Insight EPA Ratings

-The 2020 Honda Insight for the North American market is manufactured, using domestic and globally-sourced parts.
+This hybrid is also using domestic and globally-sourced parts.
 As well and exclusively at Honda’s Greensburg, Indiana auto plant.
 That’s alongside Civic and CR-V.